elixir-lang/elixir/lib/elixir/pages/getting-started/module-attributes.md

 We also provide a tool called [ExDoc](https://github.com/elixir-lang/ex_doc) which is used to generate HTML pages from the documentation.

 You can take a look at the docs for `Module` for a complete list of supported attributes.
-Elixir also uses attributes to define [typespecs](typespecs-and-behaviours.md), which will be explored later.
+Elixir also uses attributes to define [typespecs](../references/typespecs.md), which can be used to declare contracts between modules later.

 ## As "constants"